henrikengstrom/akka-meetup-sthlm/GREEN_BELT_AKKA.md

 **Creating actors**

-In the system context, called top level actors (to be used sparsely)
+In the system context, called top level actors (to be used sparsely).
+This creates an actor under "/user/myActorName".

 ```
 val myActor = system.actorOf(Props[MyActor], "myActorName")